kitabatake/plantuml-studio-docs/README.md

 ---

-# Markdown features
+# Markdown code block support

-<small>Extensions unique to this plugin, such as `puclass` and `pusequence`, are expressed as `puclass format`.</small>
+The markdown code block supporting before the version 2020.2 of this plugin has limited support because customizing the markdown preview area made possible since the version 2020.2 of the IntelliJ IDE.

-It is possible to customize the markdown display area from version 2020.2 of the IntelliJ IDE, so it has limited support before 2020.2.
+<small>※ Extensions unique to this plugin, such as `puclass` and `pusequence`, are expressed as `puclass format`.</small>

-## Features after the version 2020.2.3
+## After the version 2020.2.3

 - If you specify `puml`, `plantuml`, or `puclass format` for the language of the code block, the diagram will be drawn on the preview screen.
 - You can use the editor feature by specifying `puclass format` for the code block language